 Olivia works directly with students, parents and carers when there are particular concerns, and aims to equip them with a variety of evidence-based strategies they can implement, both in and out of the classroom, to ensure their wellbeing is maintained.
 Olivia is not a psychologist or social worker and does not provide an individual therapeutic service, however when students require more specialised support, Olivia is able to assist families with making referrals to appropriate services.

-Olivia works on Tuesday and Thursdays and can be contacted at: email@example.com
+Olivia works on Mondays, Tuesdays, Thursdays and Fridays and can be contacted at: email@example.com